NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Incredible Luck (Swashbuckler).md

 **Prerequisites** Charmed Life
 * * *
 You always seem to bounce back from the worst.
-When you use [[Feats/Charmed Life|Charmed Life]], roll the save twice (including the +2 circumstance bonus from Charmed Life) and use the better result.
+When you use [[Charmed Life|Charmed Life]], roll the save twice (including the +2 circumstance bonus from Charmed Life) and use the better result.

 *Source: Pathfinder Advanced Player's Guide*
 *OGL*